Skip to content

 Demographic variables directly affect commercial real estate demand.
 These include:

-• population growth – influences the demand for real estate as more people can mean a need for more buildings and services.
+• Population growth – influences the demand for real estate as more people can mean a need for more buildings and services.

-• employment trends – affect the types of commercial properties in demand, with job growth potentially increasing the need for office and industrial spaces.
+• Employment trends – affect the types of commercial properties in demand, with job growth potentially increasing the need for office and industrial spaces.

-• income levels – higher incomes can lead to increased spending and the need for more retail and luxury commercial spaces.
+• Income levels – higher incomes can lead to increased spending and the need for more retail and luxury commercial spaces.

 Macro-economic factors are also influential, affecting various markets differently.
 These include: